Franciszek Jerzy Jaskulski: Early life

 Jaskulski was born in Castrop - Rauxel in Germany, to a family of Polish emigrants.
 When he was 7 he returned with his parents to Poland.
 They lived in Zduny in Greater Poland.
 After finishing his studies in Krotoszyn he started working at the Borough Office in Zduny.
 During this time he also studied law.
 In 1937 he graduated from the Cavalry NCOs School in Grudziądz.
 In 1939 he volunteered for the Polish Army.
 During the German Invasion of Poland he served with distinction in the 68 Regiment of Infantry.
 He fought during the siege of Warsaw.
 He was taken captive by the Germans but successfully escaped in October 1939.
 He returned to Zduny, where from 1940 to 1942 he worked at the railway station.
 At the same time he organized an underground anti-Nazi unit and edited an illegal newspaper, entitled Zagończyk ("Raider").

 In December 1939 he joined the Union of Armed Struggle (ZWZ), an underground army formed in Poland during the Nazis and Soviet occupation, which was renamed to the Home Army (Armia Krajowa) in 1942.

 In 1943 after deconspiracy of many units of Home Army in the Radom region by the Gestapo, he escaped to Lublin where he was the commander of Home Army units in near Garwolin.
 At this time he was promoted and transferred to Puławy.
 There he had to fight not only with Germans but also with Soviet partisans.
 In 1944 he was promoted to lieutenant and became the commander of unit called "Pilot".

 Imprisonment

 Like many other Polish officers and soldiers of the Home Army, Zagończyk was arrested by the NKVD.
 He was captured on November 3, 1944 and taken to the prison at Lublin Castle.
-On January 8, 1945 he was sentenced to death.
-The main reason for this severe sentence was that he was a member of the Home Army, which had fought for independence of Poland from the Soviet Union, which didn't want Poland to be an independent, free country anymore.
-He wasn't a bandit, but a hero who got Virtuti Militari Order, the highest Polish military decoration for courage in the face of the enemy, and The Cross of Valour (also a decoration awarded for courage).
-He got both decorations for fighting against the Germans.
+On January 8, 1945 he was sentenced to death for his affiliation with the Home Army.
 Two weeks later the death penalty was annulled and his sentence was commuted to 10 years of imprisonment.
 In September 1945 he escaped from the prison in Wronki by taking advantage of the fact that he was working outside of prison grounds.